 Take a bunch of photos of the accident scene.
 If you can get pictures before the vehicles are moved out of the way, great, but don't create a dangerous situation to take them.
 Take photos of all damages to your car, every other vehicle involved, and anything else.
 Take a few pictures of the accident location as well.
 A few different angles are always helpful.
 Take pictures of the parties involved and all witnesses, if you can.
 And, finally, take photos of each party's insurance card.

 Always call the police after an accident.
 They may or may not be able to respond, but it's always worth a try.
 When they arrive, make sure to get the officers' names.
-They will gather their information and take interviews for their report, and instruct you on how to obtain a copy the report once it is written up.
+They will gather their information and take interviews for their report, and instruct you on how to obtain a copy of the report once it is written up.
 Hold onto whatever paperwork they give you and pass on copies to your adjuster.

 Contact Your Insurer ASAP

 I'm sure you've heard the saying, "most crimes are solved in the first 48 hours after the incident."
 That's because the crime scene remains intact and the details are still fresh in the minds of the witnesses.
 It's kind of like that with an auto accident.
 We're not talking about a crime here (we hope), but the idea still works.
 The sooner you contact your insurer, the easier it will be for them to make the inquiries they need to get the most accurate data.
 It's not a bad idea to call them from the scene of the accident, if possible.